-HUNDING'S SAGA: Set course with Hunding for Jorvik and the East, Holmgard and Miklagard
+HUNDING'S SAGA: INTRODUCTION - Set course with Hunding from Jorvik for the East

 Sail the Eastern Sea, row the river courses through the east to the Black Sea and Miklagard